umee-network/umee/docs/architecture/ADR-005-liquidation.md

 > | 100 | 140 | 1.4 | 1.0 |

 The Dynamic Close Factor takes advantage of market forces to reduce excessive collateral selloffs, by reducing the portion of collateral initially eligible for liquidation.
-Liquidators would have the change to liquidate smaller portions of the borrow if profitable and bring the position back into health.
+Liquidators would have the chance to liquidate smaller portions of the borrow if profitable and bring the position back into health.
-Otherwise, close factor would continue to increase as the borrow accrues interest.
+Otherwise, the close factor would continue to increase as the borrow accrues interest.

-This also allows borrows to be liquidated completely in one transaction, once they are serverely over their borrow limit.
+This also allows borrows to be liquidated completely in one transaction, once they are severely over their borrow limit.

 The `LiquidationIncentive` parameter can be any value, varying from token to token, without affecting the close factor.